MeshVPR: Citywide Visual Place Recognition Using 3D Meshes: Mesh-based Visual Place Recognition Pipeline

+Motivated by the ever-growing availability of freely-available citywide 3D textured mesh models \cite{Lei_2023_Assessing_3D_City_Models}, and the recent advances in mesh-based visual localization \cite{Panek2022ECCV, panek2023visual}, our idea is to use such 3D meshes to obtain a synthetic database.
+Note that these meshes are generally built from aerial images, which can not directly be used for VPR.
 Formally, given a target city where we want to deploy a VPR system, we define 3D mesh as $\mathcal{M}_{target}$, and the database of images extracted from it as $(\mathcal{X}_{target}^{synt}, \mathcal{Y}_{target})$, the goal is to correctly match a given query image to a synthetic image from $\mathcal{X}_{target}^{synt}$ that depicts the same scene.
 To allow VPR models to perform well in such conditions (\ie real query against a synthetic database), we devised a new \textit{mesh-based VPR pipeline} that can be applied to any existing VPR model $f_{\theta_{real}}$, trained on real-world data.
 Due to the appearance gap between real and synthetic images (see \cref{fig:real_vs_syn}), the features that $f_{\theta_{real}}$ extracts from a couple of real/synthetic images, even from the same viewpoint, are not well aligned.
 To address this problem, we use a new model $f_{\theta_{synt}}$, that is initialized by setting $\theta_{synt} = \theta_{real}$ and then fine-tuned so that the embeddings $f_{\theta_{synt}}(x_{synt})$ and $f_{\theta_{real}}(x_{real})$ for a pair of matching synthetic/real images (\ie, from the same viewpoint) are well aligned.
 This is akin to a teacher-student paradigm, where $f_{\theta_{real}}$ is the teacher and $f_{\theta_{synt}}$, although this differs with many teacher-student models in that (i) the two models have the same architecture and (ii) they are trained on images from different domains that share the exact same viewpoint.
 Finally, the deployment is completed by using the specialized model $f_{\theta_{synt}}$ to extract the embeddings from the synthetic database $\mathcal{X}_{target}^{synt}$, whereas the model $f_{\theta_{real}}$ extracts the embeddings from the real-world queries.
 This idea is illustrated in \cref{fig:architecture} (right).
+The overall deployment pipeline is a \emph{5-steps recipe}, as illustrated in \cref{fig:pipeline}.
+Remarkably, the features alignment (steps 1-3) needs to be performed only once to align the model $f_{\theta_{synt}}$, while any actual deployment only requires the database extraction from the 3D mesh of the target city.